Representations of the Quantum Holonomy-Diffeomorphism Algebra: Abstract

 \section{Abstract}

-In this paper we construct separable strongly continuous representations of the quantum holonomy-diffeomorphism algebra.
-Since the quantum holonomy-diffeomorphism algebra encodes the canonical commutation relations of a gauge theory these representations provide a kinematical framework of a quantum gauge theory.
+In this paper we continue the development of Quantum Holonomy Theory, which is a candidate for a fundamental theory, by constructing separable strongly continuous representations of its algebraic foundation, the quantum holonomy-diffeomorphism algebra.
+Since the quantum holonomy-diffeomorphism algebra encodes the canonical commutation relations of a gauge theory these representations provide a possible framework for the kinematical sector of a quantum gauge theory.
 Furthermore, we device a method of constructing physically interesting operators such as the Yang-Mills Hamilton operator.
-This in turn establishes the existence of a general framework of non-perturbative quantum gauge theory on a curved background and in particular of a quantum Yang-Mills theory.
-This construction works in any dimension.
+This establishes the existence of a general non-perturbative framework of quantum gauge theories on a curved backgrounds.
+Questions concerning gauge-invariance are left open.